Infant Stools when Breastfed or Bottle-fed

 Some babies may pass urate crystals in their urine during day one or two after birth.
 They may also leave reddish stains in the diaper.
-This is normal in the first two days and there is no need for concern, unless the little one is not having enough urine nappies.
+This is normal in the first two days and there is no need for concern, unless the little-one is not producing enough urine nappies.

 Is your breastfed infant not pooping?

 Breastfed babies do not need to poop every day; some breastfed babies may

 even go 8 - 10 days without a bowel movement.
 This is because the breast

 milk is better absorbed than formula.

 If your baby goes for more than 10

 days without a bowel movement, you should contact your paediatrician.

 Mothers might worry that their babies are constipated, when they makes noises (grunts